vari-bbc/Intro_to_Linux_for_HPC/docs/03_rnaseq_workflow.md

 1. Please go to [VAI OnDemand](https://ondemand.vai.zone/).

 2. Click on RStudio Server, and create a new RStudio session.
 Please make sure you are loading the correct R module for this workshop, `bbc2/R/alt/R-4.4.0-setR_LIBS_USER`, which you can select from the drop down menu.
-Type "quick" in the "Partition" field. can be "quick" (if you encounter issues, you can also try "short" or "long").
+Type "short" in the "Partition" field (if you encounter issues, you can also try "long").
 Set CPU as 1, memory as 16GB, and time as 6 hours.
 Click "Launch".

 3. In the Rstudio window, click "File" in the upper left corner, click on "New Project" > "New Directory" > "New Project".
 Then, click on "Browse...", you can click on triple dot horizontal button and type `/varidata/researchtemp/hpctmp/BBC_workshop_Oct2024_III/<username>`.
 Click "choose".
 Next, you will go back to the project wizard, and type "workshop_2024" in the "Directory name" field.
 Click "Create Project".
 You will be the newly created "workshop_2024" folder, which will contain a new file named "workshop_2024.Rproj", which Rstudio uses to store details about your R project.